rasoulbsd/v2ray-docker-compose/README.md

 The default configuration uses the Shadowsocks protocol, but you can manually add any other protocols supported by V2Ray to the configuration.
 For detailed information on available protocols, please refer to the [official documentation](//www.v2fly.org/v5/config/inbound.html).
-For comprehensive configuration examples, visit the [official configuration examples](//github.com/v2fly/v2ray-examples).
+For ready-to-use configuration examples, visit the [official configuration examples](//github.com/v2fly/v2ray-examples).

 ### V2Ray Upstream and Relay Servers

-The "V2Ray Upstream and Relay Servers" configuration offers **high stability and speed** (depends on the network speeds of the relay and upstream servers).
+The "V2Ray Upstream and Relay Servers" configuration is recommended for users with highly restricted network or internet access.

-The configuration uses V2Ray on the upstream server, using the Shadowsocks protocol for communication with the relay server.
+When clients can't connect reliably to upstream servers, a relay server can help.
-The relay server provides **Shadowsocks** protocol for users, in addition to SOCKS5 and HTTP Proxy protocols for the relay server's own use.
+The relay server must be accessible to clients and have a stable connection to upstream servers.

-The Shadowsocks protocol is used because it is fast and operates at layer 4 of the network.
+This configuration uses V2Ray on the upstream server, using the Shadowsocks protocol for communication with the relay server.
-Additionally, there are many user-friendly client applications that support this protocol.
+The relay server provides **Shadowsocks** protocol for clients, in addition to SOCKS5 and HTTP Proxy protocols for the relay server's own use.

-You will need two types of servers:
+You will need two servers:
 * **Upstream Server**: A server with access to the free internet, likely located in a foreign data center.
-* **Relay Server**: A server that can connect to the upstream server and is accessible to users, likely located in the same region as the users.
+* **Relay Server**: A server that connects to the upstream server and is accessible to clients, ideally located in a datacenter within the same region as clients.

 The flow of V2Ray Upsream and Relay Servers:

 ```
-Users <-> Relay Server <-> Upstream Server <-> Internet
+Client <-> Relay Server <-> Upstream Server <-> Internet
 ```

 **Step 1: Setup Upstream Server**